1. Home

 Bending angle: The reason people love flexible solar panels is they can be fitted to curved surfaces.
 However, the amount they can flex without breaking, called the bending angle, depends on the panel.
 Flexible solar panels can typically bend around 30 degrees, but some extra-flexible panels can bend up to 360 degrees.

-Size and weight: Size and weight might seem like aesthetic preferences, but they're important factors when shopping for flexible solar panels because portability is the main concern.
+Size and weight: Size and weight are important factors when portability is the main concern.
 While a panel that weighs four to eight pounds might be acceptable when comparing flexible solar panels for RV use, it’s a lot of weight to carry around if you want to take the panel hiking.

 Ease of installation: Installing flexible solar panels can be relatively inexpensive, especially when compared to traditional rigid panels.
 Watch out for solar panel kits that advertise a simple DIY process.
 You need clear guidelines and instructions, no matter how portable the panels claim to be.

-Your solar power kit should include a standard user guide that is easy to read.
-In addition to the guide, the kit should include all the materials that facilitate an easy installation job, such as Velcro or adhesives.
+Your solar power kit should include a user guide and all the materials that facilitate an easy installation job.

 Warranty: A strong warranty signals a high-quality solar panel, so you want to look for an option that includes coverage of at least five years.
 A shorter warranty term might keep the costs down, but you’ll wish you had invested a little more if that panel stops working after just a few uses.

 Although flexible solar panels are an exciting solar option, they are mainly designed for specific, often temporary uses.
-Though perfect for an RV or hiking trip, you wouldn’t want to install them on the roof of your home to provide year-round power.
+Though perfect for an RV trip, you wouldn’t want to install them on the roof of your home as an alternative to rigid home solar panels.

-Even among fans of the technology, flexible solar panels have pros and cons that need to be considered.
-They are a great option for powering your RV or boat, and camping or hiking because they’re lightweight and portable.
+Flexible solar panels are a great option for powering your RV or boat because they’re lightweight and portable.
 You can also use them to power gadgets at home, such as mobile phones and computers.

-However, flexible solar panels offer lower generation efficiency compared to traditional panels, so they’re not the best for powering large devices.
+However, flexible solar panels offer lower generation efficiency compared to traditional panels, so they’re not the best for powering large devices or whole homes.
 They also have a lower expected lifetime, due to the tradeoffs needed to make them flexible.

 See what solar can do for you: